Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 Licensing and Regulations

 Every state requires proper licensing for recreational crabbing from kayaks.
-In addition to fishing licenses, some areas require:
+Beyond standard fishing licenses, some areas require:

 - Shellfish stamps or endorsements